Espoma Organic

 While fall is for planting, it’s also the perfect time for prepping for next season.
 Healthy soil is the backbone of every successful garden.
 Test soil now for pH and nutrient levels and amend accordingly.
 Dig 4” deep with a stainless steel trowel and either use a DIY soil test or send your soil sample to the county extension office.

-To adjust the PH level of your soil, use Espoma’s Organic Garden Lime to raise the pH of very acidic soil.
+To adjust the PH level of your soil, use Espoma Organic Garden Lime to raise the pH of very acidic soil.
 Poke holes in the soil’s surface and scatter on the lime.
 Rake lightly into the top inch of soil.
 Or, apply Espoma’s Soil Acidifier to lower the pH of extremely alkaline soil.

-Create Compost
+Add or Create Compost

 All of those colorful leaves that are falling make for perfect additions to your compost pile.
 If you don’t have a compost pile already, start one!
 The best compost contains about 25 times more carbon-rich materials than nitrogen-rich materials.
 Think of these as brown and green materials.
 Brown materials include paper, straw or dried leaves.
 Green materials include garden and food scraps.
 Add Espoma’s Compost Starter to help speed the composting process, for rich, fertile compost.